-So far as we’ve heard, there’s nothing else like it on the
+It seems there’s nothing like it on the

-planet – with thousands of volunteer stewards, citizen scientists, activists, conservation professionals, and "the ecologically curious" getting together – a grass roots conference – of, by, and for the grass roots.
+planet – with thousands of volunteer stewards, citizen scientists, academic scientists, activists, conservation professionals, and "the ecologically curious" – a grass roots conference – of, by, and for the full conservation community.

-These days it’s called “WILD THINGS – a conference
+These days it’s typically called “WILD THINGS – a conference

 two years ever since.